 A: A GPA of 3.5 or higher will make you a much more competitive applicant.
 Students with lower GPAs are sometimes accepted to these programs but those students typically have had high admission test scores (MCAT, DAT, GRE, etc.) and/or other exceptional experiences that give them an edge.

-Q: I would like to go to a professional school (medical school, dental school, pharmacy school, etc).
+Q: I would like to go to a professional school (medical school, dental school, pharmacy school, etc.).
 What courses do I need to take?

 For more information, you can contact your assigned advisor (Matt DeBlieck or your ASC Honors advisor).

-Q: I’m microbiology major.
+Q: I’m a microbiology major.
 Will the Coordinating Advisor for micro majors write me a recommendation for med school (grad school, etc.)?

 A: A letter of recommendation is designed to address skills such as time management, critical thinking, and teamwork, which are difficult to gauge in an academic advising setting.
 Unless you have worked closely with your advisor in a different setting, your advisor will most likely not write you a letter of recommendation.
 Your strongest recommendations will come from someone who has seen and supervised your work in the classroom, lab, or workplace.